Jacobjeevan/Reddit-Upvote-Predictor/README.md

 Further feature extraction and analysis for potential improvements.

+Tranformers based model is under testing (as we are having issues with SimpleTransformers library).
+Model notebooks are also being converted into usable Python scripts.

-I am currently working on another, related project - a multiclass classification problem to predict the class of gilded comments (gold, silver, iron and none).
+We are also working on another, related project - a multiclass classification problem to predict the class of gilded comments (gold, silver and none).

 # Running: